-If there’s one word parents at my clinic don’t want to hear, it’s “enema.”
+If there’s one word parents don’t want to hear, it’s “enema.”

-When I explain that enemas are the express route to solving bedwetting, pee and poop accidents, and UTIs — more effective than MiraLAX and Ex-Lax and infinitely better than fiber gummies (which don’t work at all) — I get three responses:
+When I explain to families that enemas are the express route to resolving enuresis (bedwetting or daytime wetting), encopresis (poop accidents) and chronic urinary tract infections — and are far more effective than oral laxatives and dietary changes — I get three responses:

 3.)
 But my kid will never allow enemas!